Bethlehem Mission Society: After the Second Vatican Council

 The 1988 General Chapter made it possible for women and men to join the SMB in the "Association".
 The Association was transformed into the "Partner Association Bethlehem" (PaV) in 2000.
 On 17 November 2000, the association "Bethlehem Mission Immensee" (BMI) was founded in accordance with Art.
 60ff of the Swiss Civil Code.
-This enabled the missionary mandate of the SMB to be based on a broader sponsorship with the aim that lay people (PaV) and SMB members would decide on the planning and implementation of the missionary mandate on an equal footing and in partnership.
+This enabled the missionary mandate of the SMB to be based on a broader sponsorship with the aim that PaV and SMB members would decide on the planning and implementation of the missionary mandate on an equal footing and in partnership.
 In the summer of 2013, the "Bethlehem Mission Immensee" went its own way and moved its headquarters to the Romero House in Lucerne, which it purchased from the SMB.
 The development work of BMI was taken over by "Comundo".